horia141/jupiter/docs/README.md

 * Google Play Store - the app is downloaded from the Google App Store.
   For Mobile Capacitor only on Mobile Android and Tablet Android platforms.

+### Going Deeper On App Shells

+The client app consists of the app core and the shell.
+Looking at the web side, where this thing is more clear, there is something that the shell does.

+* The mobile shell actually consists of a small number of webpages that are baked into the app and that are the things that the capacitor webview is going to load initially.
+THere's an `index.html` and an `error.html` page.
+These serve two purposes.
+  * First: they take the environment configuration and pass it to the core, in a way that capacitor currently doesn't.
+  * Second: the `index.html` shows a splash screen type-thing and simply reloads to the remote server address.
+But if there's an error, there's a redirect to `error.html` that allows a user to see an error has occurred and retry.
+  Together these give some control to the local app without having to rely on the remote thing to exist (and ditto a network connection to exist, etc.).
+* On desktop the logic is the same, but Electron can do a bit more setup in the native side, and can pass more "ready made" data to the client.

 ## Running Tests

 The full test suite is run via `make check`.
 This runs linters, type checkers, and